jorisvink/sanctum/docs/crypto.md

 a 128-bit mask is derived using the TEK and KMAC256() based on an outer ESP header and a 128-bit seed.

-This mask is then XOR'd onto the inner ESP header and the outer header is stripped, leaving us with the original to be transported packet.
+This mask is then XOR'd onto the inner sanctum header and the outer header is stripped, leaving us with the original to be transported packet.

 With traffic encapsulation all sanctum traffic will be indistinguishable